andrewderango/Reinforcement-Learning-Rocket/README.md

-# Rocket Landing with Genetic Programming
+# Rocket Landing with Reinforcement Learning

 This project implements a genetic programming approach to land a rocket at a specified point in a simulated virtual physics environment by controlling its rocket thrusts.
 It utilizes reinforcement learning techniques to evolve a population of expression trees that represent control policies for the rocket.

 ## Demo

-A video demo is available [here](fakelink.com) that trains the rocket and shows the final simulated environment after 100 generations.
+A video demo is available [here]([fakelink.com](https://youtu.be/1u2UUE-3-uU)) that trains the rocket and shows the final simulated environment after 100 generations.

 ## Features
 **Genetic Programming**: The program uses genetic programming techniques to evolve an expression tree that determines the rocket's thrust based on its position and velocity.